-Attendance and ACTIVE PARTICIPATION in discussions / close readings / image interpretations 15% of the final grade
+REGULAR ATTENDANCE and ACTIVE PARTICIPATION in discussions / close readings / image interpretations ...
+15% of the final grade

-▷ Students are expected ► to REGULARLY TAKE PART in the discussions, comment on the presentations, the instructor's input and questions, address relevant aspects of the topic, reflect on the readings and audiovisual material. ► Participation is ASSESSED with respect to its relative QUANTITY AND QUALITY (targeted engagement with the concepts and/or readings, conclusiveness of argumentation, contextualization).
+Students are expected > to TAKE PART in the discussions, comment on presentations, the instructor's input and questions, address relevant aspects of the topic, reflect on the readings and audiovisual material. > Participation will be ASSESSED with respect to its relative QUANTITY AND QUALITY (targeted engagement with the topic and readings, conclusiveness of argumentation, contextualization).